-Care is needed for design detailing of joints around openings, penetrations and movement joints, which shall be in accordance with BS 6093.
+Care is needed for design detailing of joints around openings, penetrations and movement joints and this should be in accordance with BS 6093.

-The System shall incorporate a drained and partially ventilated cavity between the sheathing boards and MW insulation, with a minimum depth of 15 mm.
+The System shall incorporate a drained and partially ventilated cavity between the sheathing boards and EPS insulation, a minimum depth of 15 mm.